IIT-EnergySystemModels/openTEPES/doc/rst/Introduction.rst

 Introduction
 ============
-The *Open Generation, Storage, and Transmission Operation and Expansion Planning Model with RES and ESS* **(openTEPES)** determines the investment plans of new facilities (generators, ESS and lines) for supplying the forecasted demand at minimum cost.
+The *Open Generation, Storage, and Transmission Operation and Expansion Planning Model with RES and ESS* **(openTEPES)** determines the investment plans of new facilities (generators, ESS, and lines) for supplying the forecasted demand at minimum cost.
 Tactical planning is concerned with time horizons of 10-20 years.
-Its objective is to evaluate the future generation, storage and network needs.
+Its objective is to evaluate the future generation, storage, and network needs.
 The main results are the guidelines for the future structure of the generation and transmission systems.

 The **openTEPES** model presents a decision support system for defining the generation, storage, and transmission expansion plan (GEP+SEP+TEP) of a **large-scale electric system** at a tactical level,